 Ministry of Health Flu Tracker

 Flu Tracker harnesses the power of the internet and community spirit for monitoring influenza.

 By taking part, you’ll not only be contributing to scientific research, you will be helping to track influenza in your local community and nation-wide.

-Over the 14 years the survey has been running in Australia (and now in New Zealand) has grown to over 140,000 participants per week who have collectively completed over 6.5 million surveys!Find out More
+Over the 14 years the survey has been running in Australia (and now in New Zealand) it has grown to more than 140,000 participants per week who have collectively completed more than 6.5 million surveys!Find out More

 Keeping Active - Physically and Mentally

-We also have lots of fun activities for you to do, such as:
+We also have lots of fun activities for you to do:

 Become a street artist

 If you have chalk at home, try drawing some art on your driveway or the footpath to brighten people’s day!

 Now is a great time to reflect.
 Start a stream of consciousness to help you keep track of your feelings during the quarantine.